 The most comprehensive global temperature records are currently being collected by a series of satellites, launched beginning in the late 1970s.
 These satellites use very sensitive temperature measurement devices, which are continuously referenced to space temperature and periodically checked using weather balloon readings.
 These satellite records show no warming for the 18.5+ years from early 1997 through October, 2015.
-This is the "hiatus" or pause or plateau currently actively being discussed in the climate literature.
+This is the "hiatus" or pause or plateau which has been actively discussed in the climate literature.
+This pause has been at least temporarily interrupted by the 2015/2016 super El Nino, which caused the global mid-tropospheric temperature anomaly for 2016 to exceed that temperature anomaly for 1998, another super El Nino year, by 0.02°C.

 As discussed above, the "adjusted" data being used to "hindcast" the General Circulation Models (GCM) is subject to significant potential error.
 This situation, combined with uncertainties regarding the climate sensitivities and feedbacks which drive the models, makes the climate models of questionable value.
 At the present, the modeled scenarios suggest significantly greater warming than is actually occurring, even in the "adjusted" data.
-Essentially, the models are being progressively falsified by the near-surface temperature anomalies and the satellite anomalies.
+Essentially, the models are being progressively falsified by the near-surface temperature anomalies and the satellite temperature anomalies.
+Some members of the climate science community have recently acknowledged these issues with the near-surface temperature record and the climate models and recommended efforts to resolve them.